 The debate over the merits of university-based teacher preparation versus alternative programs will go on in perpetuity among researchers, advocates, and critics.
 The reality is that pathways for teacher candidates will continue to be diverse, and many teachers entering through alternative routes will keep finding their way to urban classrooms.
 We are challenged to act on this knowledge by improving both types of preparation programs.
 The pathway should ultimately become less important than the ability of new teachers to begin their work with the knowledge and skills they need to succeed.

 Larry Leverett is executive director of the Panasonic Foundation and former superintendent of schools in Greenwich, Connecticut, and in Englewood and Plainfield, New Jersey.
-He is a member of The George Lucas Educational Foundation's national advisory board.

 People completing teaching programs via all pathways in (2003-04): 220,000*